abhijitdeshpande83/ML-Projects/US_Accident_Severity/README.md

 # US Accident Severity Prediction

-A machine learning project that predicts the severity of road accidents in the United States using weather, location, time, and road condition features.
+A machine learning project that predicts the severity of road accidents across the United States using environmental, spatial, and temporal features.

 ## Business Problem
-Traffic accidents cause major disruptions and safety concerns.
-By predicting accident severity based on environmental conditions known at the time of the incident, emergency teams can allocate resources more effectively, and city planners can identify high-risk zones.
+Traffic accidents lead to significant economic loss and emergency resource strain.
+By predicting accident severity (levels 1-4) using real-time factors like weather and road infrastructure, transit agencies can optimize emergency dispatch and implement proactive traffic management strategy.

 ## Dataset
-The project uses a large-scale US accidents dataset containing millions of records.
+The project analyzes the US Accidents dataset from Kaggle, containing millions of rows spanning from 2016 to 2023.
-* **Target Variable:** Severity (levels 1 to 4)
+* **Target:** Severity (Scale 1-4)
-* **Features:** Location data, weather conditions, timestamps, and road attributes (junctions, traffic signals, etc.)
+* **Features:** Timestamps, geographic coordinates, weather variables (temperature, visibility, precipitation), and road characteristics (crossings, junctions, traffic signals).

-## Project Workflow
-1. **Data Preprocessing:** Cleaned missing values in weather columns and extracted basic time features from the timestamps.
-2. **Feature Engineering:** Formatted categorical variables and combined environmental factors into basic indicators.
-3. **Modeling:** Trained standard classification models, including Logistic Regression and a basic Random Forest classifier, to establish baseline performance.
+## Preprocessing & Feature Engineering
+* **Temporal Splits:** Extracted cyclical features from the raw timestamp column, creating independent features for Hour of Day, Day of Week, and Month.
+* **Missing Value Imputation:** Handled missing environmental data using localized median imputation to maintain consistency across different climate zones.
+* **Handling Class Imbalance:** Given that Severity 2 dominates over 70% of the dataset, implemented random undersampling on majority classes and stratified splitting to maintain realistic distributions in train/test sets.

+## Modeling & Evaluation
+We trained and evaluated multiple classification algorithms to compare baseline linear approaches with tree-based ensemble methods:

+* **Logistic Regression:** Used as a baseline model to establish simple decision boundaries.
+* **Random Forest Classifier:** Implemented to capture non-linear relationships and interactions between weather and location indicators.
+* **XGBoost Classifier:** Introduced to optimize processing efficiency over millions of rows and improve the classification of minority severity classes (Levels 1 and 4).

-## Results
+## Performance Summary
-The initial models were evaluated using standard classification metrics.

-* **Baseline Performance:** The initial Random Forest model achieved a baseline accuracy of roughly 72%.
-* **Key Finding:** Location features (like state and city) and specific time windows showed the strongest correlation with higher accident severity levels.
+* **Baseline Logistic Regression:** Achieved an accuracy of ~64%, struggling heavily with minority class precision.
+* **Random Forest:** Improved accuracy to ~74%, demonstrating strong capability in handling localized spatial features.
+* **XGBoost Baseline:** Achieved the highest overall performance with an accuracy of ~77% and significantly faster training times over the large dataset scale.

 ## Tech Stack
-* Python
+* **Language:** Python
-* Pandas & NumPy
+* **Data Libraries:** Pandas, NumPy
-* Scikit-learn
+* **Machine Learning:** Scikit-learn, XGBoost
-* Matplotlib & Seaborn
+* **Visualization:** Matplotlib, Seaborn